wehlutyk/thesis/content/1-introduction-2-review.md

 since participants must reproduce a whole set of sequences, or acoustic signals, at each generation, the set behaves as a interconnected system for which learning pressures gradually increase the combinatorial structure.
 @garrod_foundations_2007, using a Pictionary-like collaborative task without transmission, studied the way symbolism emerges in a lexicon through what they termed an "interactive grounding process".
 @fay_interactive_2010 extended this process to a microsociety, showing that the emergence of globally shared symbols that are increasingly refined and simplified can happen through the gradual alignment of such interactive groundings.
-They thus proposed an additional symbolisation mechanism in the emergence of communication systems, based on intra-generational collaborative coordination through interaction, parallel to the inter-generational learning bottlenecks studied by iterated learning studies.
+They thus proposed an additional mechanism, symbolisation, in the emergence of communication systems, based on intra-generational collaborative coordination through interaction, parallel to the inter-generational learning biases and bottlenecks studied by iterated learning studies.
 @winters_languages_2015, relying on the observation that a large part of the meaning of an utterance comes from its situational context, studied the influence of the situations in which participants use vocabulary items on the structure of the language that evolves from interaction and iterated learning [extending @silvey_word_2015].
 The authors show that, even when the complete set of items to name is more diverse, the vocabulary set often evolves to encode the sole item features that are relevant for the particular situational contexts in which those items appeared;
 in particular, if the usage situations shield the users from certain contrasts between items, the final vocabulary is often under-specified and does not encode the dimensions in which those contrasts appear, instead adapting to be useful in the situations under which it evolved, that is, the contrasts that users observed.